 Mitch van Geel

-Mitch van Geel studied psychology at the University of Amsterdam (2001-2006).
-He finished his studies with a specialization in research methods and statistics.
-After his study, he finished a PhD on the acculturation and adaptation of immigrant youth in the Netherlands at Leiden University (2006-2009).
-Since 2009 he is employed as assistant professor at Leiden University.
-He teaches the courses 'Interventions in Child Studies' and 'Introduction to Child Studies' and does research on bullying and cyberbullying.
+Mitch van Geel studied psychology at the University of Amsterdam (2001-2006), after which study he finished a PhD at Leiden University (2006-2009).
+Ever since then, he has been employed at the Institute of Education and Child studies (Leiden University) first as an assistant professor (2009-2020) and then as an associate professor (since 2020).
+He teaches the courses 'Interventions in Child Studies', ‘Recent Advances in Education and Child Studies’ and 'Introduction to Developmental Psychology' and does research on bullying and cyberbullying.

 The research of Mitch van Geel focuses on peer victimization, bullying and cyberbullying.
-He analyzes the potential consequences of bullying, but also focuses on which ostyouth are likely to become bullies or victims of (cyber)bullying.
-Mitch van Geel is also involved as a methodologist/ statistician and/or as a co-promotor in projects about youth time spending in India, youth psychopathy, rebound facilities, foster care, polarization and immigrant youth.
+He analyzes the potential consequences of bullying, but also focuses on which youth are likely to become bullies or victims of (cyber)bullying.
+Mitch van Geel does this research not only in the Netherlands, but also for example in India and China.
+Mitch van Geel frequently uses meta-analyses and longitudinal designs in his research.

 - Grassroots Subsidy (2016; 1.000 euro's): for innovations in teaching.